MacsiDigital/laravel-api-client/README.md

     ];
 ```

-When utilising the relationships in this way it will dip into that resource and use its validation and fields logic.
+When utilising the relationships in this way it will dip into the linked resource model and use its validation and fields logic.
 So in this it will pull in the following logic

 ```php
 	protected $persistAttributes = [